How Is Fiber Internet Installed?

 Fiber to the Curb (FTTC): Here, the fiber cables stop at a pole or curb near your house.
 A coaxial cable is then used to bring the fiber Internet the remaining distance to your home.
 FTTC connections can be slower but are still considered more advanced than cable or DSL.

 Fiber to the Neighborhood (FTTN): Also known as “Fiber to the Node,” with this type of connection, the fiber optic cables stop further away from your home.
 They run to a node, which is a connection hub near your neighborhood.
-All homes in the area with fiber Internet are connected to this node via coaxial cable.
-In some cases, copper coaxial wiring must travel quite far to reach your house, which can result in slower speeds.

 What Equipment Is Needed for Fiber-Optic Internet?

-Step 1: Prework home visit
+Step 1: Pre Work home visit

 Before your appointment, a technician may visit your property to better plan for your installation.
 If they do pay you a visit, all the work will be done outside-you don't need to be home.